-3.3 The MMO's response to Stage 2 Consultation dated 16 February 2017 (attached at Appendix 2) states that:
+3.3 The MMO's response to Stage 2 Consultation dated 16 February 2017 stated that:

 "At the River Aire discharge point, the suggested 'worst case' scenario for potential environmental impacts in the marine environment from the proposed construction works is the installation of a temporary coffer dam.
 The PEIR does not fully expand on the required works needed, nor set out a detailed methodology to achieve the aim of upgrading the existing discharge point.
 Further details on the proposed methodology for carrying out these works should be included within the Environmental Statement (ES).